To secure the establishment and development of Uphill Junior School, a privately owned Primary School with Kindergarten

 - To support the school as it works towards it’s stated aims, including actively supporting the education of both girls and boys, orphans and children affected by extreme poverty and HIV/AIDS.
 Uphill Junior School has a roughly equal gender mix across all the year groups and around one quarter of the pupils are being charged no fees at all or reduced fees.
 The trust is currently providing full financial support for a number of children from particularly difficult family circumstances.

 - To construct ten permanent classrooms, in three blocks, on land purchased for the school.
 Three adjacent plots of land have been purchased (2015-7) and a block containing three permanent classrooms have been built for Primary 5-7 (2017).
 Seven year groups are still being taught in temporary wooden classrooms.

 - To provide good Ugandan-style sanitation arrangements with private washing facilities for the older girls.
 Five latrine stances with washing areas were built in 2015/6 along with two separate latrine stances for teachers in 2017.
 Another latrine block is planned for 2018/9.

-- To provide clean water for drinking, hand washing and cooking by installing water harvesting tanks and guttering for all three permanent classroom blocks.
+- To provide clean water for drinking, hand washing and cooking by installing rain water harvesting tanks and guttering for all three permanent classroom blocks.
 Two large and two medium sized tanks with gutters have already been installed (2016-7).

 - To construct a good quality playground for the Kindergarten.
 A tyre playground was installed outside the temporary classrooms (2017).

 - To construct an administration building for the school.
 Building work began at the end of December 2017 – we hope the building will be in use by June 2018.
 This is a multipurpose building with a large staff room/school library, two secure offices and a room for the school nurse.

 - To continue to support the day-to-day running of the school, for up to 10 years, whilst it develops self-financing arrangements.

 - To support projects that benefit the wider community, when funding is available.
 The trust has provided mosquito nets and solar lanterns for pupils, along with reading glasses for community elders (2016-8).
 Early in 2018 the trust facilitated the complete refurbishment of the existing shallow used by everyone in the community.